-The most common meaning, which we will explore in this article, is virtual POS terminal understood as a payment management platform for e-commerce sites.
-There are several synonyms, such as online POS terminal, e-commerce POS terminal and e-commerce payment platform that refer to the same concept.
+The term “virtual POS terminal” can mean two different things, depending on the context.
+The most common meaning, which we will explore in this article, is a payment management platform for Ecommerce sites.
+There are several synonyms, such as online POS terminal, Ecommerce POS terminal and Ecommerce payment platform that refer to the same concept.
 The second, less common meaning refers to the tool that allows payments to be handled remotely by entering the customer's card details on their behalf, after receiving a payment order by phone or e-mail.
 In technical jargon these types of payments are referred to as MOTO (Mail Order/Telephone Order) or manual PAN entry and can take place directly on a physical POS terminal or via digital dashboards.

 There are also alternative solutions for handling payments remotely, which combine the advantages of online payments with those of in-store activities.

 A virtual POS terminal (or online POS terminal) is an essential tool that transforms a simple showcase site, i.e. a website with the sole purpose of presenting the company and its products or services, into one dedicated to sales.
-It is an essential service for anyone wishing to sell products or services online via their own website or through another digital platform (e.g. an app), perhaps alongside other more traditional sales channels.
+It is an essential service for anyone wishing to sell products or services online via their own website or through another digital platform (e.g. an app), perhaps alongside other sales channels that are more traditional .

 The online POS terminal offers certain advantages compared to traditional offline payment tools, making it more flexible:

-The traditional physical POS terminal is a device and can encounter faults, even if simply dropped accidentally, and in many cases a technician is needed or even a replacement of the terminal.
+The traditional physical POS terminal is a device that can be broken easily, even if it is simply dropped by accident, and in many cases a technician is needed to fix it or even a replacement of the terminal might be needed.
 The virtual POS terminal cannot break because there is no physical device and its maintenance is performed centrally without the need to wait for physical maintenance at the store.
 In addition, a virtual POS terminal is constantly updated, supplemented with new functions and improved to respond promptly to all payment requirements.

 Greater offer with many payment systems

-Selling via digital platforms today means offering your customers many more payment options, for a more personalised shopping experience.
+Selling via digital platforms today means offering your customers many more payment options, with a more personalised shopping experience.
 While some digital alternatives to cards are also available for physical terminals, e.g. Alipay and WeChat Pay, opportunities are quickly multiplying online.
-There are hundreds of alternative payment methods that are widely used in Italy and around the world, and they are increasingly preferred to more traditional methods, either because they have become commonplace in a given country (e.g. Unionpay for Chinese customers) or because they are more suited to certain requirements (e.g. MyBank, which has no transaction limit and is therefore ideal for the B2B world).
+There are hundreds of alternative payment methods that are widely used around the world, and they are more and more often preferred to traditional methods, either because they have become commonplace in specific countries (e.g. Unionpay for Chinese customers) or because they are more correspondent to certain requirements (e.g. MyBank, which has no transaction limit, and is therefore ideal for the B2B).

 Remote payment management

 One of the advantages of digital platforms is that they are potentially available anytime, anywhere and from any device.
-For some time now, shopping experiences have been increasingly losing the distinctive features typical of stores and e-commerce, converging in a customer journey in which the consumer expects to be able to move between physical touch points—stores, totems and kiosks—and digital ones, such as e-commerce sites, apps and online catalogues.
-The virtual POS terminal has the enormous advantage of not requiring the physical presence of the customer in-store.
-Particularly in the current situation, customers are increasingly looking for shopping experiences that blend the advantages of the offline and online worlds.
+For some time now, shopping experiences have been increasingly losing the distinctive features typical of stores and Ecommerce, converging in a customer journey, in which the consumer expects to be able to move swiftly between physical touch points, such as stores, totems and kiosks, and digital ones, such as Ecommerce sites, apps and online catalogues.
+The virtual POS terminal has the enormous advantage of not requiring the physical presence of the customer in store.
+Particularly in the current situation, customers are increasingly looking for a shopping experience that blends the advantages of the offline and online worlds.

-Payment systems are regulated at national and European level and in order to accept digital payments it is necessary to use certified solutions and tools, both for physical and virtual POS terminals.
-Precisely for this reason, activation is restricted by certain criteria and follows set rules which must be observed by all parties.
+Payment systems are regulated at national and European level, and in order to accept digital payments it is necessary to use certified solutions and tools, both for physical and virtual POS terminals.
+Precisely for this reason, activation is restricted by certain criteria and follows set of rules, which must be observed by all parties.

 In order to finalise an activation request, information and documents related to the applicant company are required, such as VAT number, accounting documentation and specific information on beneficial owners, amongst other elements.
-Each Payments Service Provider (PSP) may request additional documentation according to the specific characteristics of the company involved in the service, and always in compliance with applicable regulations.
+Each Payment Service Provider (PSP) may request additional documentation according to the specific characteristics of the company that uses the service, and always in compliance with applicable regulations.

-Once the service has been requested and activated, the user connects the payment gateway—the platform—to the website.
+Once the service has been requested and activated, the user connects the payment gateway (the platform) to the website.
 There are different ways to do this and these can vary depending on who is providing the service and how the website has been developed.
-To facilitate integration of the virtual POS terminal, technical documentation and plug-ins are often made available to simplify link-up to sites developed with using a CMS (Content Management System) .
+To facilitate integration of the virtual POS terminal, technical documentation and plug-ins are often made available to simplify link-up to sites developed using a CMS (Content Management System) .

 At this point everything is ready to receive payments.
-From the e-commerce site, app or an e-mail sent by the merchant, the customer clicks on the pay button and is taken to a page—customised to a lesser or greater extent by the merchant depending on the platform chosen—containing payment information and fields to enter the card details or those relating to the payment system of choice.
+From the Ecommerce site, app or an e-mail sent by the merchant, the customer clicks on the pay button and is taken to a page that is customised to a lesser or greater extent by the merchant, depending on the chosen platform, containing payment information and fields to enter the card details or those relating to the payment system of choice.

 Once confirmed, in the case of a purchase made by credit card, for example, a data flow begins, which reaches the financial institution that issued the card (Issuer) via the bank that manages the financial transaction (Acquirer).
-After verifying a series of elements—for example the capacity and validity of the payment instrument—the Issuer responds with a positive or negative outcome.
-This response follows the same flow in reverse, and is displayed to the purchaser, all in a matter of seconds.
+After verifying a series of elements, for example, the capacity and validity of the payment instrument, the Issuer responds with a approval or rejection.
+This response follows the same flow in reverse, and is displayed to the purchaser in a matter of seconds.

-Virtual POS terminal costs vary depending on the business models of individual PSPs and the features and functionality chosen by the merchant when requesting the service.
+Virtual POS terminal costs vary depending on the separate business models of PSPs and the features and functionalities chosen by the merchant when requesting the service.

-However, we can identify cost categories common to all or almost all players in the sector:
+However, we can identify cost categories that are common to all or almost all players in the sector:

 Additional charges may apply.
 For example, exchange-rate costs in the case of payments in currencies other than the Euro, and fixed or variable fees for alternative payment methods or other categories defined by the PSP.

-Ultimately the virtual POS terminal is an essential tool for receiving payments through an e-commerce store, but it is also ideal for use alongside the traditional POS terminal in-store, as it offers additional tools to satisfy consumers who are increasingly moving towards an omnichannel shopping experience in the unique current situation.
+Ultimately the virtual POS terminal is an essential tool for receiving payments through an Ecommerce store, but it is also ideal for use alongside the traditional POS terminal in store, as it offers additional tools to satisfy consumers who are increasingly moving towards an omnichannel shopping experience in the current situation under unique conditions.